unlocomqx/addons-docs/docs/src/prestashop/03-update.md

 # Updates

 ::: tip
-Updating the module is easy, you simply need to import the module zip
+Updating a module is easy, you simply need to import the module zip
 :::

 ::: warning
 Creating a full backup before updating the module is highly recommended
 :::

-::: danger Don't reset the module
+::: danger Don't reset a module
 **You will lose ALL your settings!**
 :::